hyquoccuong/php-discord-spammer/README.md

 4) Drag and drop all files inside the folder
 5) Do configurations steps(below)

-### How to use
-1) XAMPP Control Panel -> Start Apache
-2) Go to localhost/php-discord-spammer in your browser
-3) Right click "spam.php", "spam1.php", "spam2.php", "spam3.php"...
-Open each in new tab
-4) Keep those tabs open on your browser

 ### Configuration

 - Step 1: Edit file api.php